jc1122/portfolio_management/memory-bank/activeContext.md

 - Replaced the row-by-row CSV validator with a pandas-backed summarizer (C-engine, selective columns) as the default path, keeping the legacy parser only as a temporary fallback and benchmarking the new approach to parity/slight gains.
 - Refactored broker instrument ingestion and match/unmatched report writers to use pandas for vectorized CSV handling, keeping legacy fallbacks for environments without pandas.
 - Simplified the Stooq directory indexer to use `os.walk` with a thread pool (defaulting to CPU cores minus one) instead of custom queue/lock plumbing, improving maintainability at the cost of a ~1.8× slower scan on a 500-file sample.
+- Removed all legacy CSV fallbacks from `prepare_tradeable_data.py`, making pandas a hard dependency while keeping diagnostics/currency logic intact; benchmarked the pandas-only path on a 1,000-file sample (~12 % slower but identical outputs).

 ## Next Steps
 - Curate a definitive asset universe (tickers compatible with BOŚ/MDM and Stooq symbols) and gather broker commission data, reconciling unmatched listings from the latest run.